waltermeyer/waltermeyer.github.io/about.md

 permalink: /about/
 ---

 I'm a network administrator and a CS student.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I like playing with stuff I don't know anything about.

 ### Contact me